“An Inordinate Fondness For Rove Beetles: How Ants Have Shaped Beetle Diversity”

 The New York Society of Forensic Dentistry has been in existence since 1984 and primarily functions as a resource for interested Dentists, Hygienists, Dental Assistants, Dental Students and others with ties to dentistry for the purpose of advancing the field of Forensic Odontology through the shared experiences and knowledge of its members.

 Our membership is also composed of forensic odontologists who are affiliated with NY, NJ, PA and Connecticut Forensic Dental Teams who are responders for not only in local but also national disasters.
-Our membership has been involved in 911, Katrina and on a Federal Level, DMORT and assisting with FBI NCIC and NamUs identifications.
+Our membership has been involved in 9/11, Hurricane Katrina, Colgan Air Disaster, the Haiti Earthquake response, Hurricane Maria and many numerous responses both local and on a Federal Level.
+Our members currently serve or have served on DMORT and assisting with FBI NCIC and NamUs identifications.
 On an individual level, members teach at local dental schools and are actively involved in hospital teaching environments lecturing and helping to advance the field of Forensic Odontology.